odoo/documentation/content/upgrade/preparing.rst

         For Odoo SH, it gets a little bit more complicated, but we'll make it simple !
 There are 3 possibilities with Odoo SH :

         - You are in charge of your own code and you use Odoo SH to manage and run it.
-        - You delegated the responsibility of developing and maintaining the code of your customisation to the Service department of Odoo.
+        - You delegated the responsibility of developing and maintaining the code of your customizations to the Service department of Odoo.
         - The development and maintenance of your code hosted on Odoo SH is handled by a third party (such as an Odoo partner)

         In those cases, we recommend jumping to the latest major Odoo version since Odoo SH does not support intermediary versionsif you are currently running a version that is not supported anymore.
 Unlike on premise where you are in charge of the hardware and operating system, with Odoo SH it is always Odoo that takes care of that, regardless of the situation that you are in.